Gas chromatographic-mass spectrometric characterization of an oil aerosol-vapor microbial disinfectant

 Biogenic oil esters

 "This thesis focuses on chemical characterization studies of disinfectant vapors generated from thermal oxidation of mineral oil and biogenic oil esters.
 The disinfection technique holds potential to replace existing chemical antimicrobial agents such as vaporized hydrogen peroxide, chlorine dioxide, ethylene oxide, etc. The novel disinfectant technology has minimal toxicity, environmental and residual problems.
 The experiments were carried out with an online sampling - analysis system in tandem with microbial bioassays.
 The chemical characterization set-up comprised of a cryo-focusing trap, and a sub-ambient gas chromatograph coupled with a mass spectrometer.
-All potential anti-microbial components produced in thermal oxidation of oil vapors were identified and quantified"--Abstract, leaf iii.
+All potential anti-microbial components produced in thermal oxidation of oil vapors were identified and quantified"--Abstract, page iii.

 Chemical and Biochemical Engineering

 x, 97 pages

 Link to Catalog Record

 Full-text not available: Request this publication directly from Missouri S&T Library or contact your local library.http://merlin.lib.umsystem.edu/record=b5664962~S5

 Wadhwa, Prakash, "Gas chromatographic-mass spectrometric characterization of an oil aerosol-vapor microbial disinfectant" (2005).
 Masters Theses.
 5848.

 Share My Thesis If you are the author of this work and would like to grant permission to make it openly accessible to all, please click the button above.